atom-morgan/atom-morgan.github.io/_posts/2018-06-05-data-types-in-javascript.md

 console.log('Hello, world!');
 ```

 In this program, we're passing a string as an argument to `console.log()`.
 However there's a part of JavaScript (and programming languages in general) that allows us to essentially store this string in a container.
 These containers are known as variables.
-Let's update the program above to use a variable for the greeting message `'Hello, world!'`.
+Let's update the program above to use a variable for the greeting message `Hello, world!`.

 ```javascript
 // Declare a variable and assign it a value